Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Introduction

 \subsection{Independent Results of Sly and Sun}

 In an independent and simultaneous work, Sly and Sun \cite{SlySun} obtained closely related results.
-They prove inapproximability of the partition function in the case of the hard-core model and the Ising model.
+They prove inapproximability of the partition function in the case of the hard-core model and the antiferromagnetic Ising model.
 Their result for the Ising model also covers the case of an external field, which then extends to general 2-spin antiferromagnetic models \cite{SST,SlySun}.

 The main technical result in our proof is a second moment argument to analyze the partition function for the Ising model on random $\Delta$-regular bipartite graphs, as outlined in the following Section \ref{sec:proof-approach}.
 As a consequence we can estimate the partition function within any arbitrarily small polynomial factor, which allows us to use the reduction in \cite{Sly10}.
-In contrast, Sly and Sun's approach build upon the recent interpolation scheme of Dembo et al. \cite{DMS} to analyze the logarithm of the partition function, which yields estimates of the partition function within an arbitrarily small exponential factor.
-To get their NP-hardness results, they use a modification of the approach appearing in \cite{Sly10}.
+In contrast, Sly and Sun's approach builds upon the recent interpolation scheme of Dembo, Montanari, and Sun \cite{DMS} to analyze the logarithm of the partition function, which yields estimates of the partition function within an arbitrarily small exponential factor.
+To get their NP-hardness results, they use a modification of the approach appearing in \cite{Sly10} which allows to use a constant-sized gadget.